MicrosoftDocs/Contribute/Contribute/index.md

 ---
-title: Overview
+title: Microsoft Docs contributor guide overview
-description: The guide describes how you can contribute to the Microsoft documentation site, at docs.microsoft.com.
+description: The guide describes how you can contribute to the Microsoft documentation site docs.microsoft.com.
 author: bryanla
 ms.author: bryanla
 manager: mbaldwin